david-crespo/things-viz/README.md

 This is a minimal read-only CLI for [Things 3](https://culturedcode.com/things/) data written in TypeScript with [Deno](https://docs.deno.com/runtime/).
 The goal was originally to generate charts showing trends in the number of tasks and the rate of completion (e.g., to see whether I'm even making a dent when I cancel 20 old tasks).
-More recently, more comprehensive coverage of Things views like Inbox and Today was added to give LLM agents the ability to help with GTD-style task management.
+More recently, I've added comprehensive coverage of Things views like Inbox and Today to give LLM agents the ability to help with GTD-style task management.

 ## How to use